Sjord/Sjord.github.io/_posts/2018-01-02-grepping-functions-with-antlr.md

 ### Finding missing attributes

-For example, in ASP.NET controller methods can be marked with attributes that specify certain behavior for the action.
+In ASP.NET controller methods can be marked with attributes that specify certain behavior for the action.
 For example, that the method handles POST requests, that authentication is not needed, or that the method should be protected against CSRF:

         [HttpPost]
         [AllowAnonymous]